Senyeah/APIEngine/README.md

 ## Getting Started

-In order to begin, you need to define what endpoints your API will provide and where those requests should go when they are received.
+In order to begin, you need to define what endpoints your API will provide, and where those requests should go when they are received.
 A simple definition file may be the following:

 ```
 export GET "/info" to "InfoRequest" in "info.php"